useState

 What is useState?

-useState is a Hook that allows you to add state to functional components.
+is a Hook that allows you to add state to functional components.
 It returns a pair: the current state value and a function that updates it.
 This Hook is essential for creating interactive and dynamic components.

 Basic Usage

-To use the useState hook, you first need to import it from React:
+hook, you first need to import it from React:

-Here's a simple example demonstrating the useState hook in a functional component:
+Here's a simple example demonstrating the useState

 In this example:

-• We initialize the state variable count to 0.
+We initialize the state variable

 Updating State

-When you call the state updater function (like setCount), React schedules a re-render of the component with the new state value.
+), React schedules a re-render of the component with the new state value.
 The state updates are asynchronous, which means the changes do not happen immediately but instead, React batches multiple state updates for better performance.

-The above code increases the count by 1.
+.
 You can also pass a function to the updater function to ensure you are working with the latest state value:

 This approach is useful when the new state depends on the previous state.